|UCAS code||VT69||Duration||3 years (BA)|

 Admissions tutors will be keen to find out about your linguistic aptitude and your commitment to a wide-ranging course.
 They will be looking for an ability to think clearly, form sound arguments and to listen and respond to counterarguments.
 You may be asked to consider a sample language, a philosophical or ethical question or to study a brief text, but whatever the subject of discussion, interviewers are interested in how you think and how you approach questions.
 Students are not expected to have prior knowledge of the subject or language.

 Oxford graduates in Religion and Oriental Studies can expect to go on to careers as diverse as the law, social work, the media, journalism, publishing, banking, management consultancy, accountancy, personnel management, teaching, the police force and the arts.
 Employers look very favourably on applicants who have learned oriental languages and Oxford graduates with such skills are among the most successful each year in finding employment.
+See the Theology and Religion Faculty website for more information about careers.

 Further information for EU students starting in 2021 is available here.